uikoo9/viho/packages/viho/README.md

 viho model remove
 ```

+You'll be prompted to enter the model name to remove.
+If the removed model was set as default, you'll need to set a new default model.

 #### `viho model default`

-Set a default model for chat sessions:
+Set a default model for chat and ask sessions:

 ```bash
 viho model default
 ```

+The default model will be used when you run `viho ask` or `viho chat` without specifying a model name.

 ### Ask